 While this is not a complete list, the most common causes for a donor carrier to reject a number port are:

 A complex service is any special services associated with the phone number.
 This could include a fax duet, ISDN or Telstra DOT service.

 Additional phone numbers that are linked to the number you're trying to port can result in the donor carrier rejecting your port.
 To avoid this, ensure the current carrier has disassociated any additional numbers, or port any associated numbers together.

 If a number is cancelled before the porting process has completed, the port will be unable to complete.
 You will need to reactivate this number with the current carrier before it can proceed.
-NB: This error code can also present on a number that is on an Exchanged Based Diversion.
+Note: This error code can also present on a number that is on an Exchange Based Diversion.
 Please ensure that any diverts are either done locally (using *21 on a handset), or are set to a permanent divert (not temporary) by Telstra.